 Graduate degrees often have more flexibility in specific coursework requirements than undergraduate degrees.
 This allows the Graduate Advisor to customize courses based on each student's needs.
 The Program of Study (POS) is essentially a contract between the student, the program, and the university.
 The POS is a list of the specific courses a student will take in order to satisfy the requirements for the degree (as printed in the Graduate Bulletin).
 Discuss with your advisor what specific courses will be on your POS.
 If you have access to a Degree Evaluation, many POS features are automated for you.
-If you do not have access to a Degree Evaluation, your advisor must formally file a POS at least one semester before graduation.
-This will not happen automatically; your graduate advisor must initiate the process.
 Courses in an approved POS may not be deleted or substituted after they have been completed, regardless of the final grade.